BQP $=$ PSPACE: Conclusion

 \section{Conclusion}

-To conclude, we presented here the first $BQP$-algorithm for a $PSPACE$-complete problem, i.e.~evaluating a complete binary $NAND$ tree, thereby, proving $PSPACE\subseteq BQP$.
+To conclude, we presented here the first $BQP$-algorithm for a $PSPACE$-complete problem, i.e.~evaluating a complete binary $NAND$ tree, thereby, proving $BQP=PSPACE$.
 The existing best quantum speedup for such problems is quadratic, owing to the Farhi-Goldstone-Gutmann algorithm \cite{FGG}.
-By contrast, our algorithm achieves an exponential quantum speedup.
-Our work ensures that many real-world computationally difficult problems can be solved efficiently in polynomial time by quantum computers, such as the $PSPACE$-complete problems of $n\times n$ chess or Go strategy games, quantum illumination and channel discrimination.
+By contrast, our algorithm achieves an exponential quantum speedup, thereby allowing for such problems to be solved in polynomial time.
+Our work ensures that many real-world computationally difficult problems can be solved efficiently in polynomial time by quantum computers, such as the $PSPACE$-complete problems of $n\times n$ chess or Go strategy games, quantum illumination and quantum channel discrimination.